kohry/opencv-filestorage-readxml-alternative/README.md

 ## Others..
-Sample SVM training data in xml format Machine is in the same directory.
+Sample SVM training data in xml format is in the same directory.
 This is a sub-project for [Gorakgarak Automated Number Plate Recognition](https://github.com/kohry/gorakgarakANPR) which is in progress.